 High pile is one of the toughest tests for any vacuum.
 Select the compare product button below to see how your favorites stack up against each other.

 The Eureka OmniVerse and Navigator Lift Away did the next best, with 65% of our mess cleaned.
-Both struggled a little more with the larger debris but felt like it was gripping the long strands and brushing out the smaller contents.
-After the 24 seconds were up, we weren't completely disappointed by the results, especially from compact vacuums that usually struggle to provide enough power to grab sand deep within the thick carpet.
-Our lead tester remarked with the Eureka Omniverse, “I know 65% doesn't seem like a lot, but the carpet actually looks like it's on its way to being clean!
-Makes me feel like if I kept vacuuming, I would actually make progress, very nice!.”
+Both struggled a little more with the larger debris, but felt like it was gripping the long strands and brushing out the smaller contents.
+We were impressed, especially with compact vacuums that usually struggle to provide enough power to grab sand deep within the thick carpet.

 Credit: Natalie Kafader